hankbao/libreboot/docs/archive_old.md

     T400/T500 with the ATI+Intel hybrid GPU setup will work (ATI disabled, Intel permanently enabled). power\_on\_after\_fail nvram
-    option added to all GM45 boards, defaulting to No, so that plugging it AC doesn\'t boot up the system against the users will.
+    option added to all GM45 boards, defaulting to No, so that plugging it AC doesn't boot up the system against the users will.
 Net20DC is now the default debug dongle on all boards (compatible with BBB).
 -   demefactory (new utility): create GM45 factory.rom without the ME
 -   ich9deblob: re-factor descriptor.c functions